ESL skit for first and second conditionals - I'm bored!

 Teens: How?

-Adult: If you babysit my kids I’ll give you some money.
+Adult: If you babysit my kids, I’ll give you some money.

 Teen: I’ll babysit for you!

-S/he goes off with the adult.
+The teen goes off with the adult.

 Teen: If I wash my dad’s car, he’ll pay me.